 Monday - April 6 - 8 a.m. - 12 Noon

 Advance voting by mail has become a favorite and convenient method for many, many voters.
 Here is a summary of the information from the Johnson County Election Commission website on advance voting.
 For complete information, please visit: http://www.jocoelection.org/voters/AdvanceVoting.htm#1.

 - Advance voting by mail begins on March 16.
 Ballots must be received by 7:00 p.m. on April 5 to be counted.

 - An advance voting application is available on this website: CLICK HERE.

 - To vote by mail, complete an Application for Advance Voting Ballot by Mail and fax to (913) 791-8931, (913) 791-8932 or (913) 791-8933, or mail to Johnson County Election Office, 2101 E. Kansas City Road, Olathe, KS 66061.
 A separate application must be submitted for each election unless the voter qualifies for permanently sick/disabled status.
 You may obtain an application at: http://www.jocoelection.org/PDF/advapp.pdf

 - Applications are also available at the Election Office and libraries.
 Completed applications must be received at the Election Office before 5:00 p.m. on the Friday prior to the election.

 - Your voted ballot may be returned by mail or hand-delivered to the Election Office.
 After business hours, a drop box is available at the front entrance.
 Ballots may not be faxed.
 To be counted, the ballot must be received at the Election Office before 7:00 p.m. on Election Day.

-- Advance voting ballots can not be turned in at the polling place.
-These ballots cannot be counted.
+- Advance voting ballots can only be turned in to the Election Office.